parthiv1024/neural_networks_intro/README.md

 To execute the program run -
 python3 <path_to_repository>/neural_network.py
 python3 <path_to_repository>/tensorflow_neural_network.py
+## NOTE
+In the neural_network.py program, the neural network implemented is a single neuron with 3 inputs and 1 output.
+For a more realistic neural network that has multiple neurons and layer, gradient descent is used.
+In that case a vector of gradients (for the error function) is calculated for each of the weights and another vector is calculated for each of the biases, for the current weight and bias values and the current input values (an entire batch can be used and the sum of the values can give an overall direction).
+This vector is used to then update each of the individual weights and biases.
 ## Credits
 Credits for this code go to Siraj Raval (||Source||)